william-levine/COM3524-team-14/README.md

 - Choose the container named **com3524**
 - Next open folder named /src and now it should show all your files within the container you can eaily edit

+>[!NOTE]
+>Make sure that your container is running and you are in the interactive shell

 ## Stopping the container
 - Once you are done using the tools, type
 ```bash